Methods for Inclusion: Project FAQ

 We are specifically interested in learning from:

-- responsible AI researchers and AI/ML developers who have incorporated some type of participatory practice in their work, and
+- responsible AI researchers, AI/ML developers, and AI-oriented UX researchers who have incorporated some type of participatory practice in their work, and

 - advocates who are not directly involved in AI/ML research or development and work with communities who are subject to the negative consequences of AI/ML use.